-Mixing a Terrier with a dog breed that has other outstanding qualities can give you a very balanced and unique dog.
+Mixing a Terrier with a dog breed that has other outstanding qualities can give you a very balanced and well-tempered dog.
 More often than not, mixed dogs inherit temperaments of the parents.

-Did we miss an Terrier mix that deserves to be on this list?
-Let us know in the comments section.
+Did we miss an Terrier mix that needs to be on this list?
+Tell us in the comments section.
 Also, what’s your favorite Terrier mix?
 Let us know.

 Posts you may like: